US stock indexes drift amid profit reports, stimulus talks

 NEW YORK (AP) — U.S. stocks are drifting on Thursday as more big companies report profits for the summer that weren’t as bad as Wall Street feared.

-The S&P 500 was unchanged in midday trading after erasing an earlier, small gain.
-The Dow Jones Industrial Average was down 5 points, or less than 1%, at 28,205, as of 11:43 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 rose 0.1% in afternoon trading after shifting between small gains and losses throughout the morning.
+The Dow Jones Industrial Average rose 38 points, or 0.1% at 28,249, as of 1:09 p.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 They’re the latest flits in the stock market’s meandering trading over recent weeks as investors gauge the chances of Washington reaching a deal on more support for the economy.
 Time is running out to get something done before the election.